SalesConnection/Caction-Support/docs/To_Do_List.md

 ## To-do List Setup

-*Note: The tutorial below is based on Job Page but all of these can be applied to other data level such as Digital Form and Project.
+*Note: The tutorial below is based on Job Page but all of these can be applied to other data level such as Project, Digital Form and others.
 <br>

 **Navigate to the section by clicking it.**<br>